febaisi/ListenableWorkerExample/README.md

 # ListenableWorkerExample

-### Simple project using ListenableWorkers in Kotlin.
+### Simple project using ListenableWorkers with Kotlin.

 Google provides good documentation for it - but it's always helpful to have one example to follow.
 I had a couple of issues to find a piece of code to follow for the ListenableWorker implementation in Kotlin, which should be widely used since this is the right way